restapisolutions/neuros-test/README.md

 All the state setters and the state itself will be passed down and come from the same place

 For a bigger application, I would use Redux , maybe with Async thunk but for this application, that is out of scope.

+## Styles

+I decided to use styled componentes for this and mostly flex box for arranging things.
+All the dimensions of the elements,colors are copied from the CSS on Figma.

+### Notes:
+The seach bar icon was exported from figma as a png, it doesn't seem as high quality as in figma.

+The filtering text has the same css as figma, yet it looks a little different